jerryarciaga/Dotfiles-and-Scripts/README.md

 ## Description
 Just like the repo name states, this is where I store my dotfiles and custom scipts for my Arch Linux + i3 layout.
-I use the same config files on both laptops that I have so far.
+Since I like Genshin Impact, I figured I'd use it as a theme for my work.
+My lockscreen takes a screenshot, blurs it then overlays it with a random character splash art to simulate the gacha aspect of the game.

 ### Software Used
-- ***i3-wm, i3status, i3lock*** - The basis of my mini ricefield
+- ***i3-wm, i3status, i3lock*** - My rice field
 - ***picom*** - Effects such as transparency/opacity and window transition
 - ***feh*** - Wallpaper setter
 - ***imagemagick, scrot*** - Tools to setup my lockscreen